nievesj/unity-core-project/README.md

 Which platforms are compatible?
 ---
-Has been tested on iOS, Android, Mac, Windows and [WebGL](http://www.josemnieves.com/unity/core_example_webgl_test/).
+Has been tested on iOS, Android, Mac, Windows and [WebGL](http://www.josemnieves.com/core-framework-demo/).

-Here is a live WebGL test of the example project: http://www.josemnieves.com/unity/core_example_webgl_test/

 Setup info
 ---